spencerdavidii/SQL-Injection-Lab/README.md

 ![image](https://github.com/user-attachments/assets/ec6fde7a-d68d-4a69-9e1c-e35676c119a7)
 A SQL injection is a type of cyber attack where a hacker tricks a website into giving them unauthorized access to its database.

-This can let the hacker:

-✔️ Steal personal data (like usernames and passwords) ✔️ Change or delete important information
-✔️ Even take control of the entire system
-.
+### How Does SQL injections work?
+SQL injections attacks occur when hackers take advantage of weak spots in websites that store and manage information.
+They sneak in harmful code through text boxes like login screens or search bars.
+If the website isn’t set up to block this, the database follows the hacker’s commands.
+This can lead to the hacker breaking into accounts without a password, change or delete important information, and take control fo the database system.

 ### Ref 1: Apache Access Logs
 In this letsdefend lab, I have access logs of a web application that was the victim of a SQL injection attack.
 ![image](https://github.com/user-attachments/assets/e5a4d0a2-d91a-43c8-b0ba-9f0e7cf2dab6)